themorlan/openREM/docs/hl7_support.rst

   AE: Application error (raise an error)

 HL7_RESPONSE_ALWAYS_ACCEPT:
-  Always respons 'AA' if this parameter is set to True
+  Always respons 'AA' if this parameter is set to True.
+  This is what you might want to have, as otherwise you might get messages that aren't understood repeatingly.

 HL7_DEFAULT_VERSION
   Default HL7-version to use (if not found in MSH-segment)